bmlt-enabled/nacc-ios-RETIRED/CHANGELIST.md

+***Version 4.1.0.2000*** *- June 3, 2021*

+- Updated with the 40-year keytag.
+- Updated to the latest Xcode, and set the date picker to the classic "Wheels."

 ***Version 4.0.0.2005*** *- August 26, 2019*

 - Fixed a bug, where the total days was repeated.

 ***Version 4.0.0.2004*** *- August 26, 2019*